 Better Training, Better Outcomes

-It’s not that security teams have bad content, in fact, the content we’ve seen over the years from companies is really great!
+It’s not that security teams have bad content; in fact, the content we’ve seen over the years from companies is really great!
 It’s just that it’s being applied incorrectly.
-The route most companies take when they think their training isn’t working is simply adding more thinking that will solve it.
+The route most companies take when they think their training isn’t working is simply adding more, thinking that will solve it.
 Instead, the content just needs to be relevant.
-Since this is an issue we’ve seen too many companies deal with, we decided to build individualized feedback and training as well as team-specific training into Elevate Snapshot.
+Since this is an issue we’ve seen too many companies deal with, we decided to build individualized feedback and training as well as team-specific training into the Elevate Platform.
 Employees can take action in-the-moment to improve their scores, you can deliver more targeted training that they’ll appreciate, and the entire company will become more secure as a result.